 Applicants will need to have obtained their BA certificates by the time of the start of the first semester of their studies (end of September every year).
 Having some background in international relations, political science, European studies or other related disciplines will prove advantageous for the students during the course of the programme.

 Please see other requirements here: //fsveng.fsv.cuni.cz/FSVEN-498.html

-Tuition fees for the EPS programme are 8 000 EUR per year.
-Please note that these fees cover only the cost of instruction and examinations, and that students are responsible for paying their own living expenses (food, lodging, etc.).
+8 000 EUR per year.
+Fees cover only the cost of instruction and examinations, students are responsible for paying their own living expenses (food, lodging...).

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.